 I’ve been thinking about summer vacation this week, and how it’s so conceptually at odds with how we think about work in this country.
 I mean, when you’re a kid, having summers off from school isn’t regarded as some kind of radical notion — it’s just the way things are.
 It’s normal.
 But as soon as you exit the education-industrial complex, the societal expectation is that you are going to work at least 40 hours a week for the next 50 to 60 years of your life, with a couple of weeks off a year.
 And that’s if you’re lucky.
 Too many people have to work two jobs just to pay the bills and survive, working weekends, overtime, second shifts, third shifts, split shifts.
 As an adult, the notion of taking leave from one’s responsibilities for two to three months in the middle of the year — ostensibly to rest, to relax — is antithetical to capitalist ideology.
 Offer such a proposal out loud with any degree of real ingenuousness, and most people will look at you like you’re a goddamn crank, or — gasp — a socialist.

 What a person does for work monopolizes so much space in our self-identity that it overshadows almost everything else about us.
 Think about it: when you meet someone for the first time, odds are one of the first get-to-know-you questions they will ask is: “So, what do you do?”
 You’ll instantly know what they mean, because that’s how we’ve been conditioned to think, and you’ll respond with something like: “I manage a team of developers at The Rabbit Company.”
 Your answer won’t be: “Well, I’m a gardener, and I spend most of my weekends in my backyard tending to the 15 types of produce I grow.
-Oh, I also pay my bills by working as a middle manager at a company that peddles vibrators.
+Oh, I also pay my bills working being a middle manager at a company that peddles vibrators.
 But I loathe that place and Ted, my colossal anus of a boss, so instead I prefer instead to talk about how well my cucumbers and tomatoes are doing this year.”
 Because if you say that to a stranger, they are not going to think, Wow, this guy’s radical candor is so refreshing.
 Let’s be friends!
 Instead, they will smile and nod, and describe you later to their loved ones using adjectives like “weird” and “off-putting.”

 It’s an extreme example, yeah, but I bet you’d never think to describe yourself as a gardener — your passion, hobby, etc. — first, and a manager of whatever — the thing you do to stay alive — second.